egalli64/clj-intro/src/aaa/README.md

 - [odd?] - is number odd?
 - [true?] - is argument true?
 - [false?] - is argument false?
-- [contains?] - does collection contain key/value?

-## Access a collection element
-- [second] - the second element
-- [last] - the last element
-- [peek] - the first/last element (respecting the collection natural access pattern)

 ## Select elements from a collection
 - [filter-kv] - filter for map
 - [remove] - elements not satisfying a predicate
-- [take] - first n elements
 - [take-while] - take while predicate is true
 - [take-last] - last n elements
-- [drop] - all but first n elements
 - [drop-while] - drop while predicate is true
 - [drop-last] - all but last n elements
 - [butlast] - all but the last element
 - [next] - all but the first element (or nil)
-- [keep] - non-nil results of applying a function to elements